 About the Lake Marion Passage

-The trail between mile 14 and 15 ducks behind the storage sheds on the right when you come into the entrance of Carolina King Resort and Campground on Belser Rd.
 The off road areas through Hickory Top WMA and the area between Pack’s Landing and Sparkleberry Landing are very low and wet especially after a heavy rain.
+Please wear appropriate shoes.

 Please Note: mile 22-24 has been rerouted to go Old River Rd to Pack’s Landing Rd.
 Once you get to Pack’s Landing parking area cross the parking area to the far lake side and proceed down the boardwalk to continue on the trail to Sparkberry Landing.

 Lake Marion Passage skirts along the high-water mark of the lake’s north side between Santee, SC, and Mill Creek County Park.
 Trail users are rewarded with magnificent vistas of the upper coastal plain and opportunities to spot abundant wildlife and colorful flora, especially in the spring rainy season.
 Between mile markers 5 and 6, a short side trip down Fort Watson Road leads to the site of ancient Santee Indian burial mounds (circa 3,500 years old).
 During the American Revolution, the British built Fort Watson on the mounds to improve visibility and protect supply lines between Charleston and Camden.
 Patriots under General Francis Marion, the Swamp Fox, and Lt.
 Col. Henry “Light Horse Harry” Lee captured the fort in 1781.
 The site is in the Santee National Wildlife Refuge.